Your Baby’s First Bath: Why Wait?

-After that is complete, there’s a good chance a well-intentioned nurse is going say, “time for her first bath!”
-It’s not likely to be posed as a decision for you to make – something you can opt out of or delay.
+After that is complete, there’s a good chance a well-intentioned nurse is going say, “time for baby’s first bath!”
+It’s not likely to be posed as a decision for you to make – something you can opt-out of or delay.
 And, if you didn’t know there was a beneficial reason to wait a little longer, you would trust that this is just the way things should go.

-Your and your baby both instinctively want to be close right from the moment of birth, as this is an important time for you to get to know one another.
-So, for this reason alone, being separated for bath time seems counterintuitive.
+You and your baby both instinctively want to be close right from the moment of birth, as this is an important time for you to get to know one another.
+So, for this reason alone, being separated for your baby’s first bath time seems counterintuitive.

-The reasons for delaying that first bath go well beyond bonding time though.
+The reasons for delaying your baby’s first bath go well beyond bonding time though.
 Studies show bathing your baby too soon after birth can contribute to health complications.1 I recommend waiting at least 24 hours for the first bath, and here are four reasons why.